the Blue Ridge was buried 6-10 miles deep at one time, before being exposed by erosion over the last 300 million years

 Source: US Geological Survey, National Map

-To the west of the Blue Ridge, softer Cambrian and Ordovician limestones in the Valley and Ridge physiographic province have eroded to form the Shenandoah Valley, New River Valley, and others which are sometimes lumped together as the "Valley of Virginia."
+To the west of the Blue Ridge, erosion of softer Cambrian and Ordovician limestones in the Valley and Ridge physiographic province has formed the Shenandoah Valley, New River Valley, and other valleys which are sometimes lumped together as the "Valley of Virginia."

 old Blue Ridge crystalline basement/volcanics thrust over Cambrian/Ordovician carbonates/shale (now exposed in Shenandoah Valley)